maxim2266/gen-cache/README.md

 ### Benchmarks

-The following results are achieved on Intel Core i5-8500T processor under Linux Mint 20:
+The following results have been achieved on Intel Core i5-8500T processor running Linux Mint 20.3 (with Go v1.17.6):

 ```
-BenchmarkCache-6            	17559235	        66.6 ns/op
+BenchmarkCache-6            	17759829	        64.92 ns/op
-BenchmarkContendedCache-6   	  604989	      1852 ns/op
+BenchmarkContendedCache-6   	  707421	      1505 ns/op
 ```

 The benchmark is run by invoking `./test -b` from the root directory of the project.
 The script generates and tests a cache with integer keys and values.
-The first benchmark reads the cache from a single goroutine, while the second one does the same in parallel with another 10 goroutines accessing the cache concurrently.
+The first benchmark reads the cache from a single goroutine, while the second one is the same benchmark run in parallel with another 10 goroutines accessing the cache concurrently.

 ### Status

-Tested on Linux Mint 20 with Go version 1.15.2.
+Tested on Linux Mint 20.3 with Go version 1.17.6.